 In addition, the requirements to have an optimized website have become more rigorous.
 Focusing on page speed, accessibility, and user experience are more important than ever.

 All of these factors can affect the cost of your website redesign, whether you’re doing it yourself, hiring a freelancer, or working with an agency.

 Now let's look at three of the most popular methods: building your website yourself with an online tool, hiring a freelancer, or hiring an agency.

 The cost of doing your own website redesign

 Building or redesigning a website yourself with a template is usually the cheapest option.
-It can range anywhere from a few hundred dollars to $3,000 or more, but the real “cost” here is the time and hassle required.
+It can range anywhere from a few hundred dollars to $3,000 or more, but the real “cost” here is the time investment required.

 Generally speaking, the less money you spend, the more time and hassle you can expect to deal with to get the site how you want it — and it likely won’t be exactly how you want it to be without the ability to code.